ABOUT HOWL! ARTS

 Howl!
 Arts Inc. is a nonprofit organization dedicated to preserving the past and celebrating the contemporary culture of the East Village and Lower East Side.
 Based in New York City’s East Village, Howl!
 Arts curates exhibitions and produces events that invite active participation of the community to circulate ideas, generate discussion, and celebrate the fearless innovators who continue to influence new generations.
 The organization encompasses dynamic cultural spaces and community-centered programming that includes:

 Howl!
 Happening: An Arturo Vega Project

-A safety net for artists, HOWL!
-HELP provides emergency financial assistance and social service support to artists who have participated in the annual HOWL!
-Festival or who made or make their careers in New York City’s East Village and Lower East Side arts communities.
-Services include counseling and referrals for personal, family, or work-related problems and linkage to community resources for such needs as medical care, legal services, public benefits or elder care.
-Workshops are offered on a variety of topics and include: affordable housing, financial education, and health insurance options.
-Financial assistance is available for rent, utilities, mental health, and medical care as well as other basic living expenses.
+In partnership with The Actors Fund, Howl!
+HELP is a safety net that provides emergency financial assistance and social service support for artists who have participated in the annual HOWL!
+Festival, or who have made or make their careers in New York City’s East Village and Lower East Side arts communities.
+Services include counseling and referrals for personal, family, or work-related problems, and linkage to community resources for medical care, legal services, public benefits, and elder care.
+Workshops about Affordable housing, Financial education, and Health insurance options are offered.
+Financial assistance is available for rent, utilities, mental health, and medical care, as well as other basic living expenses.
 Grants are approved on a case-by-case basis based on need.